Bitcoin Payments in Hotels & Hospitality | Coinsnap Guide 2026

 How can I create a payment button?

 If you are using a CSS theme on your website, these settings will be overwritten by the values of the theme.
+This ensures that the button matches your website CI.

-If you would like to integrate such a payment button on your website, open a Coinsnap account now and create your own customised payment button.
+If you would like to integrate such a payment button on your website, open a Coinsnap account now and create your own customised Bitcoin payment button.

 HTML Bitcoin Invoice Form